Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 **TAXII** (Trusted Automated eXchange of Intelligence Information) is the format through which threat intelligence data is transmitted.
 TAXII is a transport protocol that supports transferring STIX insights over HTTPS.

+A **TIP** (Threat Intelligence Platform) is an automation tool combining multiple threat intelligence feeds, and integrating them with existing SIEM solutions.

 ## Supply Chain Management